 For full details regarding this procedure visit our ORBERA® Gastric Balloon page to find the information you need.

-Dr. Braun was trained by leading bariatric centres in Australia and the U.S.A. and is experienced in all areas including range of surgical techniques, research, program development and patient support.
+Dr. Braun was trained by leading bariatric centres in Australia and the U.S.A. and is experienced in all areas including range of surgical techniques and treatments, research, program development and patient support.